 TJR Precision Technology offers three types of tailstocks (manual, automatic, strong) for utilization with their rotary tables and indexers.

 The TJ/TTJ is the most popular series of manual tailstocks.
-Both series use a Morse tapered center to enable the support of a long workpiece on a rotary table during the machining process.
+These use a Morse tapered center to enable the support of a long workpiece on a rotary table during the machining process.
 The center is easily moved forward and backward by rotating the handle on the rear of the tailstock.

 The ATTJ/HTTJ series automatic tailstocks functions just as the manual tailstock but is pneumatically or hydraulically actuated.